 How to best adopt digital minimalism

-Digital declutter is a process by which we eliminate optional technologies for a 30-day time period so that we can explore offline activities and behaviors that we find satisfying and meaningful.
+Digital declutter is a process by which we eliminate optional technologies for a 30-day time period and explore offline activities and behaviors that we find satisfying and meaningful.

 Newport goes in detail on suggestions to follow the decluttering process, pitfalls to avoid, and maximize the probability of success.

-Following that, he explores ideas to help us cultivate a sustainable digital minimalism lifestyle, including the importance of solitude, the necessity of cultivating high-quality leisure to replace mindless browsing and joining the attention resistance movement.
+He also explores ideas to help us cultivate a sustainable digital minimalism lifestyle, including the importance of solitude, the necessity of cultivating high-quality leisure to replace mindless browsing, and joining the attention resistance movement.

-I have been practicing digital minimalism for quite some time now, being adamant about consciously and continuously assessing my relationship with the digital world.
+I have been practicing digital minimalism for quite some time now.
+I am very adamant about consciously and continuously assessing my relationship with the digital world.

 I quit social media for three years.
 I deleted Twitter back in 2017, the only social media account I had at the time, and wasn’t on any social media until 2020.
 I wasn’t on any other social media platforms, besides Twitter, since 2013.

 I quit the news back in 2016 as “part silent protest, part coping mechanism, part extreme self-care plan.”
 It is one of the best decisions I’ve made to take care of my sanity.

 I have also experimented with eliminating data plan from my phone at times.
 I highly recommend it.

 Most importantly, after reading Digital Minimalism, I am even more so obsessed with creating a well-developed leisure life.
 I highly recommend reading the book for Newport’s exploration of this idea alone.